nicklalone/nicklalone.github.io/_pages/about.md

 ### <a id="gs"></a>Game Studies

 In sociology, I was asked to read *Homo Ludens* as a Masters Student.
 I had been struggling to understand the nature of play in society and how games essentially canned play.
+I then began a journey through the intersection of pop culture, internet culture, media studies, and more.
+To me, game studies is the study of an almost invisible aspect of humanity, how we learn to be human.
+There are innumerable rules, procedures, policies, and expectations that exist.
+If we start reducing them and reducing them, and reducing them, we can see an origin of society, of culture, with the establishing of the first rule and the first keepers of rules, the first codifying of the word **play**.

+Play, to me is best defined by Ian Bogost who says play is, "."
+And play is both not serious and *very serious* as we see things like fighting disease, war,

 Cooperative play
 Development of ttrpgs